 ColorStay dye fixative

 You can use your washing machine to dye the sheets.
-It’s a much easier approach (hands free), if you’re comfortable with adding dye to your machine.
-If you’re uneasy with that method, you can totally use a bucket!
+It’s a much easier approach (hands free), if you’re comfortable with adding dye to your machine for a wash cycle.
+If you’re uneasy with that method, use a bucket or a large container instead.
 Just make sure it’s large enough for your sheets to move freely so the dye takes evenly.